25 Species of Animals in Cancun: Discover Mexico Wildlife

 10. Many bird species

-The Yucatan Peninsula is a paradise for bird-lovers, and many bird species can be seen in Cancun, offering visitors a fantastic opportunity to witness some of nature’s most beautiful creatures in their natural habitat.
+The Yucatan Peninsula is a paradise for bird lovers, and many bird species can be seen in Cancun.
+Visitors have a fantastic opportunity to witness some of nature’s most beautiful creatures in their natural habitat.

-From colorful parrots to majestic storksherons, there are over 700 species of birds living in the region, so all you bird-watching enthusiasts out there will be delighted at all the different birds you can spot while vacationing here.
+From colorful parrots to majestic stork herons, there are over 700 species of birds living in the region, so all you bird-watching enthusiasts out there will be delighted at all the different birds you can spot while vacationing here.

-Some of the bird species that you can spot here are keel-billed toucans, cormorants, frigates, and a wide variety of parrots.
+Some bird species you can spot here are keel-billed toucans, cormorants, frigates, and a wide variety of parrots.
 The bright plumage on these creatures makes them stand out from other birds and bring an extra sparkle to Cancun’s vibrant atmosphere.

-You will spot many birds in Cancun itself, and the nearby jungle area as well as other parts of the Yucatan are great to spot the less-seen species of birds.
+You will spot many birds in Cancun itself, and the nearby jungle area, as well as other parts of the Yucatan, is great for spotting lesser-seen species of birds.

-Also, the Isla Contoy National Park is known for having one of the best bird sanctuaries of the region, making it another great place to see some exotic birds.
+Also, Isla Contoy National Park is known for having one of the best bird sanctuaries in the region, making it another great place to see exotic birds.

-If you’re interested in some folklore, make sure to look for the rare motmot bird of the region.
-The bird has multicolored feathers and a tail resembling a pendulum, and it was considered sacred by the Mayans.
+If you’re interested in some folklore, look for the region’s rare motmot bird.
+The bird has multicolored feathers and a tail resembling a pendulum, which the Mayans considered sacred.

-These sublime birds nest in caves so it’s harder to spot them, but you should be able to find them in Chichen Itza, around the sacred Grand Cenote as well as by the cenotes around the Yucatan Peninsula.
+These sublime birds nest in caves, so they’re harder to spot, but you should be able to find them in Chichen Itza, around the sacred Grand Cenote, and by the cenotes around the Yucatan Peninsula.

 11. Marine life

-From majestic whale sharks to playful dolphins, there’s plenty of marine life that you can see when vacationing in Cancun.
+From majestic whale sharks to playful dolphins, you can see plenty of marine life when vacationing in Cancun.

-The city is located on the Caribbean Sea and is home to numerous species of animals that live in the water, so you can enjoy a variety of activities including snorkeling, diving, and swimming with exotic creatures like manta rays, nurse sharks, and an array of brightly-colored fish that inhabit these waters.
+The city is located on the Caribbean Sea.
+It is home to numerous species of animals that live in the water, so you can enjoy a variety of activities, including snorkeling, diving, and swimming with exotic creatures like manta rays, nurse sharks, and an array of brightly-colored fish that inhabit these waters.

 These colorful creatures can be observed from glass-bottom boats or up close while snorkeling or scuba diving.

-For those of you interested in even more underwater adventure, Cancun offers guided trips for whale sharks — the largest fish living in our oceans today!
+For those interested in even more underwater adventure, Cancun offers guided trips for whale sharks—the largest fish in our oceans today!

 12. Crocodiles